Horace Smith-Dorrien: Aldershot

-Smith-Dorrien returned to England and, on 1 December 1907, became GOC of the Aldershot Command.
-During this time, he instituted a number of reforms designed to improve the lot of the ordinary soldier.
-One was to abandon the practice of posting pickets to police the soldiers when they were outside the base.
-Another was to improve sports facilities.
-His reforms earned many plaudits (but were treated as an implied criticism by his predecessor, Sir John French).
+Smith-Dorrien returned to England and, on 1 December 1907, became General Officer Commanding (GOC) of the Aldershot Command.
 Unlike many senior generals of the era, Smith-Dorrien could speak to troops with ease and was greatly admired by regimental officers.
 In prewar training he wanted "individual initiative and intelligence" in British soldiers.
 He later wrote: "one could never become an up-to-date soldier in the prehistoric warfare to be met with against the Dervishes".

-He improved the frequency and methods of training in marksmanship of all soldiers (including cavalry, and including shooting at moving targets).
+Smith-Dorrien improved the frequency and methods of training in marksmanship of all soldiers (including cavalry, and including shooting at moving targets).
 During this period, the higher ranks of the army were divided on the best use of cavalry.
 Smith-Dorrien, along with Lord Roberts, Sir Ian Hamilton and others, doubted that cavalry could often be used as cavalry, i.e. that they should still be trained to charge with sword and lance, instead thinking they would be more often deployed as mounted infantry, i.e. using horses for mobility but dismounting to fight.
 To this end, he took steps to improve the marksmanship of the cavalry.
-This did not endear him to the arme blanche ('pro-cavalry') faction, which included French and Douglas Haig, and whose views prevailed after the retirement of Lord Roberts.
+This did not endear him to the arme blanche ('pro-cavalry') faction, which included French and Sir Douglas Haig, and whose views prevailed after the retirement of Lord Roberts.

-Aylmer Haldane recorded that at the 1909 manoeuvres French was "unfair" in summing up for Paget against Smith-Dorrien.
-Smith-Dorrien annoyed French – with whom he had still been on relatively cordial terms at the end of the South African War – by abolishing the pickets which trawled the streets for drunk soldiers, by more than doubling the number of playing fields available to the men, by cutting down trees, and by building new and better barracks.
+At Aldershot, Smith-Dorrien instituted a number of reforms designed to improve the lot of the ordinary soldier.
+He abandoned the practice of posting pickets to trawl the streets for drunk soldiers outside the base, more than doubled the number of playing fields available to the men, cut down trees, and built new and better barracks.
+His reforms earned many plaudits but were treated as an implied criticism by his predecessor, Sir John French, with whom he had still been on relatively cordial terms at the end of the South African War.
+Aylmer Haldane recorded that at the 1909 manoeuvres French was "unfair" in summing up for Arthur Paget against Smith-Dorrien.
 On 21 August 1909 he lectured all his cavalry officers – in the 16th Lancers’ mess – about the importance of improving their men's musketry.
+He also tried to get the army to replace the old Maxim gun with the new Vickers machine gun, which weighed less than half as much and had a better water-cooling system but the War Office did not approve the expenditure.

 By 1910 the feud between French and Smith-Dorrien was common knowledge throughout the Army.
-Smith-Dorrien objected to French’s womanising, a fact which Richard Holmes attributes in part to Smith-Dorrien being happily married to a young and pretty wife, and French’s nephew later claimed to have overheard "a ferocious exchange" between them, in which Smith-Dorrien declared "Too many whores around your headquarters, Field-Marshal".
+Smith-Dorrien objected to French's womanising, a fact which Richard Holmes attributes in part to Smith-Dorrien being happily married to a young and pretty wife; French's nephew later claimed to have overheard "a ferocious exchange" between them, in which Smith-Dorrien declared "Too many whores around your headquarters, Field-Marshal".